Landscape photography is all about planning, preparation, and patience.

 By exploring your country, you’ll discover just how much beauty it harbours, especially if you’re lucky enough to find a spot no one has ever photographer before.

 Most of my photos are taken within 30-minute drive from where I live, and virtually none came out perfect the first time.
 I’ve been to every location at least a couple of times, explored every corner of it and considered as many compositions as possible in order to take a photo I was happy with.

 Shooting locally is the best way to hone your photographic skills.
 This way you can easily come back and improve your photos.
 By doing so you will learn much faster.
 And did I mention that it is much cheaper, than flying halfway across the Earth?

-I know what it feels like to get hands on your first camera.
-You’re excited, you want to travel the world and take awe-inspiring photos.
+I know what it feels like to get your hands on your first camera.
+You’re excited.
+You want to travel the world and take awe-inspiring photos.
 Everyone wants that.
-And even if you spend all your money on expensive trips, your photos won’t look anywhere as good as those you see on the internet, until you learn enough landscape photography.
+And even if you spend all your money on expensive trips, your photos won’t look anywhere as good as those you see on the internet, until you learn enough about landscape photography.